 4. Remember you are communicating solely through your facial expressions

-Unlike a face-to-face interview, skype does not permit you to demonstrate your full body language, therefore even more expression and animation is needed in your face.
+Unlike a face-to-face interview, skype does not permit you to demonstrate your full body language, therefore even more expression and animation are needed in your face.
 Maintain eye contact at all times by looking directly into the camera.
-If appropriate, hand actions may be used to emphasis a particular point, but again be mindful of the small window visible to the interviewer.
+If appropriate, hand actions may be used to emphasize a particular point, but again be mindful of the small window visible to the interviewer.

 5. Prepare all supporting documentation well in advance

 One of the benefits of a skype interview is having the ability to have documentation that supports your application nearby.
 Of course, you do not want to be reading off a sheet, but an occasional glance down is acceptable.

 The documentation you should consider having is: